Larkin Smith (Virginia politician)

 Larkin Smith (10 Jul 1745 — 28 Sep 1813) was a Virginia officer, planter and politician who represented King and Queen County in the Virginia House of Delegates, and served as that body's Speaker from 1799 until 1802.

 Early and family life

-Born at Richahock plantation in King and Queen County to Mary Chew and her planter husband, John Smith.
+Born at Richahock (or Rick-a-hoc) plantation in King and Queen County to Mary Chew and her planter husband, John Smith.
 A member of the First Families of Virginia, he could trace his ancestors in the colony several generations back to immigrants from England.

 Military service

 Smith enlisted in November 1775 as a private in a company of minutemen.
 He was promoted to cadet in the 6th Virginia Regiment on February 10, 1776, then cornet of the 4th Regiment Continental Light Dragoons on August 1, 1777.
 His first officer's commission was issued on September 4, 1778, when he became a lieutenant.
 He was promoted to captain on April 1, 1780, and received land in southern Virginia as partial compensation for his patriotic service.
 Following the conflict, Smith became a member of the Society of the Cincinnati and continued in the Virginia militia, retiring as Colonel of the Regiment of Dragoons in 1807.